Want to create something memorable? We break down how to do it.

 “Making money is art and working is art and good business is the best art” – Andy Warhol

-L’Oréal’s “Because You’re Worth It”, Coca Cola’s “Taste The Feeling” and Subway’s ’ “Eat Fresh” all have one thing in common.
+L’Oréal’s “Because You’re Worth It”, Nike’s “Just Do It” and Subway’s ’ “Eat Fresh” all have one thing in common.
 They’re catchy slogans.
 You know the brand they’re associated with even before hearing the company name.
 They caught on.

 As a new business, a good slogan can be an essential marketing tool.
 Your slogan should emphasise or enforce your brand’s identity.
 It can give meaning to your name and therefore bridge the gap between the consumer or client and your company.
 If you want to be relatable and tap into the emotions of your customers, you’ll need to put a lot of thought into your slogan.